AlessandroSerra/FFC_2024/README.md

 3. Solving numerically the two body orbit using Velocity-Verlet algorithm [ODE: Pianeti](Lezione_16-04);

-4. Fitting and analizing experimental data in Python [Curve Fitting](Lezione_30-04).
+4. Fitting and analizing experimental data in Python [Curve Fitting](Lezione_30-04);

+5. Solving numerically the Heat Equation with the FTCS Method [PDE: Equazione del Calore](Lezione_30-04).

 More coming soon...